M00setheM1ghty/project-1-bar/README.md

 # The Dancing Palate
-The Dancing Palate is a fictional bar in New York City, which intends to tickle your palate with new flavours and allows you to relax in a laid back setting.
+The Dancing Palate is a fictional bar in New York City, which intends to tickle your palate with new flavours and allows you to relax in a laid back setting.<br>
 It is a place for young and old.
-Only requirement: Bring good times, a thirst for new experiences and your friends.
+Only requirement: Bring good times, a thirst for new experiences and your friends. <br>

 This website is supposed to help the customer find the location, request bookings via the contact page, have a peak at the menus and draw attention to our ongoing events.